 "Oh.
 It’s like falling through."

-you fall to?"
+"Where do you fall to?"

 "Nowhere.
 I can’t talk about it."